manning-lab/WGSAssociationVisualization/README.md

  If you wish to run the app using your data in the Google bucket, follow the next steps. <br>

- If not, to exit the docker session:
+ If not, to exit the docker session, by typing:
  ```
    exit
  ```